Asbestos: Developed countries

 The use of asbestos in new construction projects has been banned for health and safety reasons in many developed countries or regions, including the European Union, the United Kingdom, Australia, Hong Kong, Japan, and New Zealand.
 A notable exception is the United States, where asbestos continues to be used in construction such as cement asbestos pipes.
 The 5th Circuit Court prevented the EPA from banning asbestos in 1991 because EPA research showed the ban would cost between US$450 and 800 million while only saving around 200 lives in a 13-year timeframe, and that the EPA did not provide adequate evidence for the safety of alternative products.
 Until the mid-1980s, small amounts of white asbestos were used in the manufacture of Artex, a decorative stipple finish, however, some of the lesser-known suppliers of Artex-type materials were still adding white asbestos until 1999.

 Before the ban, asbestos was widely used in the construction industry in thousands of materials.
 Some are judged to be more dangerous than others due to the amount of asbestos and the material's friable nature.
-Sprayed coatings, pipe insulation, and Asbestos Insulating Board (AIB) are thought to be the most dangerous due to their high content of asbestos and friable nature.
+Loose fill asbestos, sprayed coatings, pipe insulation, and Asbestos Insulating Board (AIB) are thought to be the most dangerous due to their high content of asbestos and friable nature.
 Many older buildings built before the late 1990s contain asbestos.
 In the United States, there is a minimum standard for asbestos surveys as described by ASTM standard E 2356–18.
 In the UK, the Health and Safety Executive have issued guidance called HSG264 describing how surveys should be completed although other methods can be used if they can demonstrate they have met the regulations by other means.
 The EPA includes some, but not all, asbestos-contaminated facilities on the Superfund National Priorities List (NPL).
 Renovation and demolition of asbestos-contaminated buildings are subject to EPA NESHAP and OSHA Regulations.
 Asbestos is not a material covered under CERCLA's innocent purchaser defense.
 In the UK, the removal and disposal of asbestos and substances containing it are covered by the Control of Asbestos Regulations 2006.

-U.S. asbestos consumption hit a peak of 804,000 tons in 1973; world asbestos demand peaked around 1977, with 25 countries producing nearly 4.8 million metric tons annually.
+US asbestos consumption hit a peak of 804,000 tons in 1973; world asbestos demand peaked around 1977, with 25 countries producing nearly 4.8 million metric tons annually.

 In older buildings (e.g. those built before 1999 in the UK, before white asbestos was banned), asbestos may still be present in some areas.
 Being aware of asbestos locations reduces the risk of disturbing asbestos.

 Removal of asbestos building components can also remove the fire protection they provide, therefore fire protection substitutes are required for proper fire protection that the asbestos originally provided.